Habitat for Humanity

 Volunteer Description: The majority of the service is done at the ReStore in Orem.
 Volunteers may also have the opportunity to be on-site working with basic building and garden equipment.

-Volunteer Commitment: We have projects almost every other Saturday from 8:30 AM to 11:30 AM.
-We meet in front of the Jamba Juice in the Wilkinson Center at 8:00 AM and carpool to our project (usually in Provo or Orem, but occasionally in American Fork or Spanish Fork.)
-We try our best to be back at BYU by noon, but if you have other appointments, we will share the address of the building site and you can meet us there and leave early.
+Volunteer Commitment: We have projects almost every other Saturday from 9 AM to 12 PM.
+We meet at the WILK roundabout around 8:30 AM, then carpool to our project (usually in Provo or Orem, but occasionally in American Fork or Spanish Fork.)
+We try our best to be back to BYU by noon.

 Contact Info